First Minister’s Question Time – in the Scottish Parliament am ar 26 Medi 2024.

 Over the summer, I met a brave young person who has been very much involved in the Daily Record our kids, our future campaign.
 I warmly commend that young person and the Daily Record for the work that they have brought forward.
 In that conversation, I committed to drawing together representatives of all political parties to reflect on what more we could do to tackle the issue.
 That will be taken forward.
 Knowing the deep interest that Pauline McNeill has in the subject, I would welcome her participation in that cross-party summit.

-We move to constituency and general supplementary questions.
+We move to Constituency and general supplementary questions.